Accused “Cannibal” Austin Harrouff apologized to the families of the couple he’s charged with killing.

 TV host Dr. Phil actually managed to interview the defendant month ago.
 It was scheduled to air in October, but that got postponed.
 At the time, Dr. Phil spokesman told Law Newz it was because of new “developments” in the case, but didn’t specify why.

 On Monday, King filed an appeal to stop the publication of the video, according to TC Palm.
-That was denied was a judge in West Palm Beach.
+That was denied by a judge in West Palm Beach.

 “The defendant has no privacy interest in the interview, as he gave it for publication on television,” Circuit Judge Lawrence Mirman said.
 He wouldn’t extend a two-day stay on the publication of the video.